harryge00/kubernetes-mongodb-cluster/README.md

 ```

 ### Issue

+Update: The bug has been fixed since k8s v1.2.4.
-Note: Since Kubernetes v1.2 has a [bug](https://github.com/kubernetes/kubernetes/issues/19930) that a pod cannot connect to itself via its service's cluster IP.
+Note: Before Kubernetes v1.2.4 has a [bug](https://github.com/kubernetes/kubernetes/issues/19930) that a pod cannot connect to itself via its service's cluster IP.
 I used `headless` services, which means all services do not have cluster IP and can be accessed only inside K8s cluster through service name like `mongo-replica-svc-a`.
 E.g. `mongodb://service-name:27017/test`
 * If the number of replica set members are even, you may add a mongodb arbiter to create an "imbalance" (optional).

-### TODO:

-Currently the name of RC and services are hard coded in yaml.
-Later, users can choose the number of replica nodes and determine service/rc name...

 # MongoDB sharded cluster